Version: 1.0.78

 "tag"

-Needed if you have multiple local files which is common on iOS and Android.
-If defined in the "source" block it will set the specified tag to all strings that are uploaded from the given "path".
-In the "target" block it will only download translations which have this tag applied.
-This is needed if you want to up and download only a subset of all available strings into or from certain files.
-In addition to a single tag you can also provide an array if you want to pull elements that are tagged differently into one file or if you want to add multiple tags for certain files on push.
+This option is needed if you have multiple local files which is common for iOS and Android.
+If defined in the "source" block, it will set the specified tag to all strings that are uploaded from the given "path".
+In the "target" block, it will only download translations which have this tag applied.
+This option also allows you to upload and download only a subset of all available strings to or from certain files.
+In addition to a single tag, you can also provide an array if you want to pull elements that are tagged differently into one file or if you want to add multiple tags for certain files on push.

 Warning:

-If you’re pushing the same file in multiple languages you need to make sure that all of them contain the same keys or some Tags will get deleted or mixed up.
+If you’re pushing the same file in multiple languages you need to make sure that all of them contain the same keys or some Tags will be deleted or mixed up.

 All related plurals must be included in the uploaded file to ensure they share an identical tag.
 This includes adding all plural forms required by other languages even if the uploaded language does not use those forms.
 This ensures that all plurals are tagged appropriately and exported across languages.